dermotte/mediaeval-gamestory-task-19/README.md

 ## Synchronization data
 Due to above problems we created with the help of Michael Wutti, a participant from last year's GameStory task, synchronization data files that can be used to synchronize the video sreams P1-P11.
 The files scores-test.csv and scores-training.csv (for test and training data respectively) give the match id, the round number as well as the score after finishing the particular round.

 The sync data defines sync points per match and video stream, e.g. sync_match_1_P1.csv would define the sync points for the P1 stream for the first match.
 Please note that the sync points are created automatically and do not always match completeley, especially the first rounds of each match are not properly synchronized as the warm-up phase is not explicitely recognized.
 Also, for P11 the replays interfere with the sync points.
 If the algorithm is unsure the key word ''none'' is used instead of an actual value.
+For the 10th match in the training data no sync points are available due to missing server logs.

 The sync files give